Katherine N. Friedman

 May 16, 2016 at 1:38 pm

 Thank you for the suggestion!
-I should be away of things like pingbacks, because apparently they help my writing get more attention!
+I should be aware of things like pingbacks, because apparently they help my writing get more attention!
 I’ll have to check out that site.

 • I read your blog.
 I too have an author website. http://www.amandagermaine.com